PCC EHR can alert you about specific clinical concerns, based on a patient’s demographics, diagnoses, or other complex criteria combinations.

 Open the Clinical Alerts Tool and Review Your Practice’s Alerts

-Click on the Tools menu and select Clinical Alerts Editor to open the editor.
+Click on the Tools menu and select Clinical Alerts.

 You can see the name of each alert and whether or not it is active.

-Click “Add” to add a new alert from scratch.
+Click “Add” to create a new alert.
 Select any alert and click “Delete” to remove it or “Edit” to make changes.

 Why Not Active?: Your office may have seasonal flu reminder alerts or other alerts that you create and configure but later turn on or off, depending on the time of year or other concerns.
 Review the “Create or Edit a Clinical Alert” section below to learn about activating or deactivating an alert or determining when it should appear.